juani-canete-10/qr-generator/README.md

 Generate QR code for whatever you need

 ### Usage:
-* clone the repo
+* Clone the repo
-* npm install
+* Run the following script: `npm install` to download all the necessary libraries
-* Replace the text property for the QR code in qr.js
+* Replace the text property for the desired QR message in the `qr.js` file
-* npm run generate:qr
-* It will generate a qr code in the output folder
+* Run the following script: `npm run generate:qr` to generate the QR
-* done!
+* Done!